gHashTag/leela-ai-site/docs/policy.md

 ## 7. Information about the developer

-The Leela AI application is developed and maintained by [dao999nft](https://dao999nft.com/).
+The Leela Chakra Ai application is developed and maintained by [dao999nft](https://dao999nft.com/).
 We are constantly working to improve our app and appreciate the feedback from our users.

 The privacy policy is available at [active, visible URL](https://www.leelachakra.com/docs/policy) and is not editable.
-This policy applies solely to the privacy of users of our Leela AI application.
+This policy applies solely to the privacy of users of our Leela Chakra Ai application.

 ## 8. Auto-renewing subscriptions